 - Or by filling in this easy online claims form to request a call back.

 Our live chat facility and telephone lines are available 24/7, so you can speak with an expert whenever is best for you.
-We’ll always begin with a free consultation where we’ll answer any questions you might have.
-We’ll also assess your accident, your injuries and your evidence to help you decide whether you could make a no win no fee claim or not.
+We’ll always begin with a free consultation where we’ll answer any questions you might have regarding your claim.
+We’ll also assess your accident, your injuries and your evidence to help you decide whether you could make a No Win No Fee claim or not.

 Thanks for taking the time to read this guide about claiming for injuries caused by a lift accident.
 If you need any further information, please call one of our experts today.
 Alternatively, you could read some of the guides and articles we’ve listed below.

-Accident at Work Claims – If your lift accident or escalator accident happened while at work, then this guide could help you decide whether you could make a claim.
+- Accident at Work Claims – If your lift accident happened while at work, then this guide could help.

-Thank you for reading our guide on lift accident claims and escalator accident claims.
+Thank you for reading our guide on lift accident claims.